TakeruAce/academic-kickstart/content/author/admin/_index.md

 interests = [
   "Shape-Sensation Hacking",
   "Human-Augumentation",
-  "Haptic Device / 触覚デバイス",
+  "Haptic Device",
-  "VR・AR",
+  "VR / AR of haptics",
-  "Computational Perception Design / 計算機を用いた人間の知覚モデル設計" ]
+  "Computational Perception Design"
+]

 # Organizational groups that you belong to (for People widget)